Efficient Time-Series Approximation with Linear Recurrent Neural Networks: Architecture Learning and Predictive Power: Linear Recurrent Neural Networks

+In fact, LRNNs can model polynomials (cf. \cref{parabola}, parabola), general single-exponential functions such as the Fibonacci series (cf. \cref{fibonacci}), multiple superimposed oscillators (cf. \cref{exmp}), and many more (cf. \cref{approx}).
+For this, the overall transition matrix $W$ may have (a)~a spectral radius greater than $1$ and (b)~many eigenvalues (more than two) with absolute value $1$.
+Nevertheless, it is interesting to investigate a special case, namely a \emph{pure random reservoir} where both conditions do not hold:

-\begin{property} Consider a RNN whose transition matrix $W$ is completely real-valued, has (according to Prop.~\ref{eigen}) an eigendecomposition $W = V \cdot D \cdot V^{-1}$ with a spectral radius $1$, and all eigenvalues are distinct, e.g., a pure random reservoir.
-Then, almost all terms $x_k\,{\lambda_k}^t\,v_k$ in Eq.~\ref{form} vanish for large $t$, because for all eigenvalues $\lambda_k$ with $|\lambda_k| < 1$ we have $\lim\limits_{t \to \infty} {\lambda_k}^t = 0$.
-Although a real matrix can have more than two complex eigenvalues which are on the unit disk, almost always only the eigenvalues $\lambda_1$ and possibly $\lambda_2$ have the absolute values $1$.
+\begin{prop} Consider an LRNN solely consisting of a random reservoir whose transition matrix $W^\mathrm{res}$ (a)~is completely real-valued, (b)~has an eigendecomposition $W^\mathrm{res} = V \cdot D \cdot V^{-1}$ (as in~\cref{eigen}) with unit spectral radius, and thus (c)~all eigenvalues are distinct (which is almost always, i.e., with probability close to $1$, true for random matrices), together with a completely real-valued random start vector $s$ with unit norm.
+Then, almost all terms $x_k\,{\lambda_k}^t\,v_k$ in \cref{form} vanish for large $t$ because for all eigenvalues $\lambda_k$ with $|\lambda_k| < 1$ we have $\lim\limits_{t \to \infty} {\lambda_k}^t = 0$.
+Although a general real matrix can have more than two complex eigenvalues which are on the unit circle, for a pure random reservoir as considered here, almost always only the (largest) eigenvalues $\lambda_1$ and possibly $\lambda_2$ have the (maximal) absolute values $1$.
 In consequence, we have one of the following cases: \begin{enumerate} \item $\lambda_1 = +1$.
-In this case, the network activity contracts to one point, i.e., to a \emph{singularity}: $\lim\limits_{t \to \infty} W^t \cdot x = x_1\,v_1$ \item $\lambda_1 = -1$.
-For large $t$ it holds $f(t) \approx x_1\,(-1)^n\,v_1$.
+In this case, the network activity contracts to one point, i.e., to a \emph{singularity}: $\lim\limits_{t \to \infty} f(t) = x_1\,v_1$ \item $\lambda_1 = -1$.
+For large $t$ it holds that $f(t) \approx x_1\,(-1)^t\,v_1$.
 This means we have an \emph{oscillation} in this case.
-The dynamic system alternates between two points: $\pm x_1\,v_1$ \item $\lambda_1$ and $\lambda_2$ are two (properly) complex eigenvalues with absolute value $1$.
-Since $W$ is a real-valued matrix, the two eigenvalues as well as the corresponding eigenvectors $v_1$ and $v_2$ are complex conjugate with respect to each other.
-Thus for large $t$ we have an \emph{ellipse} trajectory
+The dynamic system alternates between the two points $\pm x_1\,v_1$. \item $\lambda_1$ and $\lambda_2$ are two (properly) complex eigenvalues with absolute value $1$.
+Since $W^\mathrm{res}$ is a real-valued matrix, the two eigenvalues as well as the corresponding eigenvectors $v_1$ and $v_2$ are complex conjugate with respect to each other.
+Thus, for large $t$, we have an \emph{ellipse} trajectory